-Programme Intended learning outcomes (ILO's)
+Course Intended learning outcomes (ILO's)

-The graduates of the BEng (Hons) Mechatronics and Automation Engineering program should be able to demonstrate the knowledge and understanding of:
+The graduates of the BEng (Hons) Materials Engineering Course should be able to demonstrate the knowledge and understanding of: Knowledge

-- Concepts & theories of mathematics and sciences, appropriate to the discipline. - Basics of information and communication technology (ICT) - Characteristics of engineering materials related to the discipline. - Principles of design including elements design, process and/or a system related to specific disciplines. - Methodologies of solving engineering problems, data collection and interpretation - Quality assurance systems, codes of practice and standards, health and safety requirements and environmental issues.
+- Concepts & theories of mathematics and sciences, appropriate to the discipline. - Basics of information and communication technology (ICT) - Characteristics of engineering materials related to the discipline. - Principles of design including elements design, process and/or a system related to specific disciplines. - Methodologies of solving engineering problems, data collection and interpretation - Quality assurance systems, codes of practice and standards, health and safety requirements and environmental issues. - Business and management principles relevant to engineering. - Current engineering technologies as related to disciplines. - Topics related to humanitarian interests and moral issues. - Technical language and report writing - Professional ethics and impacts of engineering solutions on society and environment - Contemporary engineering topics